 The discipline-specific approach is smart too.
 A one-size-fits-all “Introduction to AI” course would be pretty useless.
 Teaching a future nurse how AI is being used in healthcare diagnostics?
 That’s actually valuable.

 The question is execution.
 Will these requirements be meaningful, or will they become checkbox exercises?
 Purdue’s commitment to annual updates and industry input suggests they’re serious.
 But we won’t really know until the first students graduate under these rules.
+For more on how AI is changing the job market, see how major companies are rethinking their AI strategies.

 Common Questions About Purdue’s AI Requirement